xzajyjs/XiaoXin13Pro-Hackintosh/README.md

 5.InsydeH2OUVE
 6.MacOS Mirror file（[Download](https://blog.daliansky.net/categories/%E4%B8%8B%E8%BD%BD/)）

-    The following demonstration uses the official version of macOS BigSur 11.0.1 20B50 with Clover 5126 original image [Dual EFI version][UEFI and MBR], which can be perfectly upgraded to 11.5.1 after complete installation.
+    The following demonstration uses the official version of macOS Big Sur 11.0.1 20B50 with Clover 5126 original image [Dual EFI version][UEFI and MBR], which can be perfectly upgraded to 11.6.5 after complete installation.
 The installation of other versions is similar.
 ## Operating-procedures
 ### 1.Preprations
 * Close the safe boot in the bios, save and exit.